Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Introduction

 \subsection{Main Contributions}

-In this paper, we consider a practical scenario of {\em attributed} networks in which a portion of nodes have no available edges, i.e., topological information.
-In this attributed network model, we study the problem of embedding such {\em edgeless} nodes (e.g., users who newly enter the underlying network), which should be judiciously handled along with downstream tasks as long as network embedding is concerned.
-More specifically, we are interested in {\em inductively} and {\em unsupervisedly} discovering embeddings of edgeless nodes by effectively designing an entirely new GNN framework.
+In this paper, we consider a practical scenario of {\it attributed} networks in which a portion of nodes have no available edges, {\it i.e.}, topological information.
+In this attributed network model, we study the problem of embedding such {\it edgeless} nodes ({\it e.g.}, users who newly enter the underlying network) through GNNs.
+More specifically, we are interested in {\it inductively} and {\it unsupervisedly} discovering vector representations of edgeless nodes by effectively designing an entirely new GNN framework along with a new loss function for model optimization.